theQRL/theqrl.org/content/blog/2021/qrl-enqlave-update/index.md

 ## Want more updates?
 Subscribe to our newsletter

 All major announcements and updates like this one are distributed through our newsletter.
-If you haven't done so already, be sure to subscribe to stay informed on the latest QRL news](/#subscribe
+If you haven't done so already, [be sure to subscribe to stay informed on the latest QRL news](/#subscribe)